revinate/henicea/README.md

 # Henicea

-Henicea was brother of Cassandra in the Greek Mythology.
+Henicea was the brother of Cassandra in the Greek Mythology.

 ## Migration